Sylvia Fowles

-Sylvia Shaqueria Fowles (born October 6, 1985) is an American former professional basketball player.
-Fowles played for the Chicago Sky and Minnesota Lynx during her WNBA career.
+Sylvia Shaqueria Fowles (born October 6, 1985) is an American professional basketball coach and former player who is an assistant coach for the Portland Fire of the Women's National Basketball Association (WNBA).
+She previously played for the Chicago Sky and Minnesota Lynx during her WNBA career.
 She won the WNBA MVP Award in 2017 and the WNBA Defensive Player of the Year award four times (2011, 2013, 2016, 2021).
 She led the Lynx to win the WNBA Championship in 2015 and 2017, and she was named the MVP of the WNBA Finals both times.
 In 2020, Fowles overtook Rebekkah Brunson to become the WNBA's career leader in rebounds.
-In 2025, Fowles was inducted into the Women's Basketball Hall of Fame and will be into the Naismith Hall of Fame.
+In 2025, Fowles was inducted into the Women's Basketball Hall of Fame and the Naismith Hall of Fame.

 Early life

 Fowles was born in Miami, Florida, the daughter of Arrittio Fowles.
 She has three brothers, Walter, Jeremy, Morris, and one sister, Dorothy.
 Fowles grew up in some of the rougher neighborhoods of Miami-Dade, including Coconut Grove, Little Haiti, and the Victory Home Housing Projects.
 She attended Little River Elementary School, Horace Mann Middle School, Miami Edison Senior High School and graduated from Gulliver Preparatory School.